-Here we go again!
-Electric Dreams/Activision back in 1988 time seemed to have a bit of a knack of having games that never got released, but also games which eventually when released looked far different to the preview screenshots that were originally given.
+Electric Dreams/Activision seemed to have a bit of a knack of having cancellations, but also games which when eventually released, looked far different to the preview screenshots shown in the press early on.

-Like with Time Scanner and R-Type, you won’t be too shocked to learn that Karnov had a similar issue by featuring preview shots in various magazines which looked a heck of a lot different to the final version.
+Like with Time Scanner and R-Type, you perhaps won’t be too shocked to learn that Karnov followed a similar scenario by featuring preview shots in magazines which looked a heck of a lot different to the final released version.

-Karnov when released was a very poor Spectrum port, very slow and buggy overall.
-A shame, as the Spectrum version was superb.
+Karnov ended up as a very poor port of the ZX Spectrum game, very slow and buggy overall.
+A shame, as the Spectrum version was actually superb.
 However, things could have been very very different.
-Although a disgruntled fan of the arcade game once mocked up his own C64 shots for Zzap’s letter pages, there was actually a full multi-coloured version in production and looking very much like the NES version too.
+Although one disgruntled fan of the arcade mocked up his own C64 shots for Zzap!64’s letter pages, there was a real full multi-coloured version in production at one stage – albeit, very briefly as we are about to learn.

-Both Commodore User and Zzap 64 printed shots, which you can check out for yourself in high quality.
-Although not painting a picture of how the game played, it certainly looks pretty good – so we can only wonder what happened.
+Both Commodore User and Zzap both printed early preview shots, which you can check out for yourself in the scans area.
+Although not painting a picture of how the game actually would have played, it certainly looked decent enough.